Workplace productivity statistics for 2022

 The same survey analyzed whether salaried workers and entrepreneurs procrastinate and if there is a difference between these categories of workers.
 As per their results:

-As evident, procrastination makes you lose the time you could spend being productive.
+As evident, procrastination makes you lose the time you could spend being productive, harming both employers and employees.

 Salary vs hourly employment: pros and cons